bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Challenge 1." />
 </p>

-The way the challenges work is, I'll give you a challenge.
+The way the challenges work is, I&apos;ll give you a challenge.
 This first one is fairly simple.
 Write a script that prints out your first name on one line, your last name on the next line.
 Very basic challenge.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->